arbor-sim/arbor/doc/python/interconnectivity.rst

                # to the "syn" target label on cell gid with weight 0.01 and delay of 10 ms.
-               source  = (2, "detector") # gid and locset label of the source target = "syn" # gid of the target is determined by the argument to `connections_on`. w    = 0.01  # weight of the connection.
-Correspondes [corresponding?] to 0.01 μS on expsyn mechanisms d    = 10 * arbor.units.ms # delay return [arbor.connection(source, target, w, d)]
+               source  = (2, "detector") # gid and locset label of the source target = "syn" # gid of the target is determined by the argument to `connections_on`. weight = 0.01  # unit/scaling depends on the synapse used; commonly chosen as μS d    = 10 * arbor.units.ms # delay
+               return [arbor.connection(source, target, w, d)]